Transforming change management at Microsoft with Microsoft 365

 The transition to living in this new Software as a Service (SaaS) world was further complicated by the global pandemic and ever evolving work style changes.
 The ongoing pandemic and its uncertain duration meant that organizations had to remain agile and responsive to the shifting needs of their workforce.
 IT teams had to continuously evaluate and implement new technologies and cloud-based solutions to facilitate remote collaboration, enable seamless communication, and maintain productivity.
 As a result of remote work, employees embraced asynchronous workflows, allowing for flexibility around when and where work could be completed.

-Now with the help of generative AI, employees can utilize products like Copilot (coming to public preview soon) and Teams Meeting Recap to reduce meeting fatigue and prioritize workloads.
+Now with the help of generative AI, employees can utilize products like Microsoft 365 Copilot and Teams Meeting Recap to reduce meeting fatigue and prioritize workloads.

 To learn more about generative AI improving the employee experience, check out our spotlight on the digital transformation series.